zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec18.md

     2. Extract the DNSKEY from the *DNSKEY RRsets* for the same name server IP.
     3. For each DS record in *DS Records* do:
-       1. If the DS record does not point at a DNSKEY record then add name server IP and DS key tag to the
+       1. If the DS record does not point at a DNSKEY record then go to next DS record.
-          *DS No Match CDS RRSIG*.
-       2. Else, if the DNSKEY that the DS record points at does not match any RRSIG for CDS RRset then add name server IP and DS key tag to the *DS No Match CDS RRSIG*.
+       2. Else, if the DNSKEY that the DS record points at matches an RRSIG for CDS RRset then go to next name server IP address.
+       3. Go to next DS records.
+    4. Add name server IP to the *DS No Match CDS RRSIG* (i.e. there was no match between DS record CDS RRSIG in the DS record loop above).
-    4. Go to next name server IP address.
+    5. Go to next name server IP address.

 14. For each name server IP in the *CDNSKEY RRsets* set do: